seporterfield/halfvio/README.md

-A useful hyperfine and R plotting workflow.
+A hyperfine and R plotting workflow.

 ## Usage